 If you’d prefer to save money and bring your own food and/or drinks, that is fine.
 The National Zoo allows outside food and non-alcoholic beverages.
 There are plenty of places to sit down and eat throughout the Zoo grounds.

-OTHER USEFUL INFORMATION
+OTHER HELPFUL INFORMATION

 Suggested Clothing & Shoes